 4.1.1.
-The responsibility of any official is to provide a safe, fair, and professional environment for boxers to compete.
+The responsibility of any Official is to provide a safe, fair, and professional environment for Boxers to compete.

-4.1.2.
-All officials must be registered annually with England Boxing via The Vault.
-There is no longer a requirement for officials to hold a valid DBS unless the Official is also registered as a coach.

-4.1.3 Officials are permitted to apply to qualify at the following ages;

-- Judge / Timekeeper 18 years of age - Referee 19 years of age (must have been registered and active as a judge for at least 1 year and have judged no less than 100 bouts).
+- 4.1.2.
+All Officials must be registered annually with England Boxing via The Vault. - 4.1.3.
+All Supervisors MUST hold a valid DBS certificate, this is also a requirement for any Official who is also registered as a coach - 4.1.4.
+All other Officials (Referee, Judge, Timekeeper, etc. are no longer a required to hold a valid DBS unless the Official is also registered as a Coach. - 4.1.5.
+Officials are permitted to apply to qualify at the following age; - Judge / Timekeeper 18 years of age - Referee 19 years of age